RoySenpai/opsys_hw5_bonus/README.md

 The attachment header is built from the following fields:
 * `char _mail_attachment_name[ATTACH_FILENAME_MAX]` (ATTACH_FILENAME_MAX bytes) – The name of the attachment (Fixed size of ATTACH_FILENAME_MAX).
 The name is used to identify the attachment.
 * `uint32_t _mail_attachment_size` (4 bytes) – The size of the attachment.
 The attachment is a file, and it's size is controlled by the _mail_attachment_size field.
 * `<attachment data>` (0-? bytes) – The data of the attachment.
 The data is a file, and it's size is controlled by the _mail_attachment_size field.
 Can be empty, but it's ilogical to have an attachment with no data.

+#### Extra Information
+The assignment has some extra information that is important to know:
-_**NOTICE**_: The mail server and client are using the vSMTP protocol to communicate with each other.
+* The mail server and client are using the vSMTP protocol to communicate with each other.
 The protocol is based on the SMTP protocol, but it is a very simple version of it.
 The protocol is not a standard protocol, and it is not recommended to use it in real life.

-_**NOTICE**_: The implementation of the mail server and client isn't complete, because of time limitations.
+* The implementation of the mail server and client isn't complete, because of time limitations.
 The purpose of this submission is to show the ability to understand and use OpenSSL crypto library, Bzip2 Compression library, and UUEncode algorithm.

-_**TODO**_: Complete the implementation of the mail server and client, such that the chain of encryption, compression, and encoding will function properly, and vice versa.
+* Any other information about the implementation can be found in the source code.
+* The whole assignment was tested on Ubuntu 22.04 LTS, and it was compiled using the GNU C Compiler.
+* The assigment is released under the GNU General Public License (GPL) v3.0 license, which is attached to this repository (see `LICENSE` file).

+I worked too many hours on this assignment, probably more than I should have, but I wanted to make it as good as I can.
+I hope that you will appreciate my work, even if I didn't finish the assignment completely.

+P.S: The bonus points for this assignment are very important to me, because I want to get a good grade in this course.
+I hope that you will give me the bonus points, because I worked very hard on this assignment, and I think that I deserve them, even tho I think it worth more than 5 points.
+Thank you for your time, and thank you for thanking me thanking you (•̀ᴗ•́).

+In case you have any questions, feel free to contact me at: `me at hiyorix dot com`.

 ## Requirements